SucceedAI/ai-proxy-server/readme.md

 ## Get Started

-1. `npm install` to install the dependencies
+1. `npm install` to install the dependencies.
-2. `npm run dev` for having nodemon running to the server restarting automatically on file changes
+2. `npm run dev` for having nodemon running to the server restarting automatically on file changes.

 ## Other Commands
-* `npm run start` - start as standard mode the server (without nodemon)
+* `npm run start` - start as standard mode the server (without nodemon).
+Server doesn't restart on file changes.
-* `npm run build` - compile the TS files
+* `npm run build` - compile the TS files.

 ## Author